MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 ## Microsoft 365 integration

 Microsoft 365 integration consists of several apps with multiple functionalities, which allows users to stay connected and perform different actions as required.
-The plugin allows administrators to validate the following:
+The plugin allows administrators to check the following:

-* Validate appropriate integration functions.
+* Check appropriate integration functions.
 * Synchronize users between Office 365 and Moodle.
 * Configure required permissions for users.
 * Set up SharePoint website for the course files.